manuelarcer/asetools/README.md

 Please replace "my_module" with the actual name of your module.
 This example assumes that the SurfaceAnalyzer class is imported from a module called "my_module".

+## Package's executables

+### `getenergy.py`

+The `getenergy.py` script is a tool that enables users to analyze the convergence, energy, and maximum force of an OUTCAR file (a common output file in DFT calculations, especially with VASP software).
+This is particularly useful for users conducting materials simulations and those who require a simplified method of checking their OUTCAR files' status.

+The script uses `asetools.analysis` library functions, specifically `check_energy_and_maxforce` and `check_outcar_convergence`.
+It takes an OUTCAR file as an argument and determines whether the calculation has converged by analyzing the OUTCAR file.
+If the convergence is successful, the energy and maximum force of the system are returned.

+If no argument is provided, the script defaults to analyzing a file named "OUTCAR" in the current directory.

+### `summaryfolders.py`

+This script is used for analysis and summarization of results from multiple OUTCAR files (output files from DFT calculations, commonly generated with the VASP software), specifically across different configuration folders.
+It determines convergence status, calculates the energy, maximum force, and optionally, the magnetic moments, then outputs the data as a dataframe.

+The script utilizes `glob`, `pandas`, `numpy`, and `asetools.analysis` libraries to process and analyze multiple OUTCAR files.
+It performs a directory-wide search for directories containing OUTCAR files and then carries out the following analyses:

+1. Check if the calculations in the OUTCAR files have converged.
+2. Extracts the energy, maximum force, and magnetic moments (optional) from the OUTCAR files.
+3. Calculates the relative energy with respect to the minimum energy across all the configurations.
+4. Prints out a `DataFrame` that includes all the extracted and calculated information.
+5. If the `-m` or `--magmom` flag is included, the script will also calculate the magnetic moments.

+The script assumes that each directory contains one OUTCAR file.

 ## Extra content